tytydraco/yessleep/out/Three_years_ago_I_was_murdered_at_my_best_friends_wedding_Now_Im_hunting_that_bitch_down_Before_her_family_find_me_first.md

 “It’s the exact same as yours.”
 Spencer deadpanned.

 In response, she thwacked him.
 From the look on his face, which was barely fazed, I could tell this kind of thing happened a lot between them.
-I could tell what it was after only knowing the two of them barely twenty minutes.
 The way Evangeline looked at him with starry eyes which definitely had been attached to him since the two of them and Adam were kids, while Spencer was oblivious—or maybe aware and didn’t have the same feelings.
 I did notice his gaze kept scanning the crowd for Adam, and then I wondering what relationships had happened between the three.

 It was weird being around three kids who had clearly been close in the past and were now reduced to practically stranger’s at their best friend’s wedding.
 However,  I was intrigued by what Spencer meant when he referred to Adam’s family as “psychotic.”
 Before I could speak up and snap him out of the trance he’d fallen into, his eyes suddenly on the sky—Evangeline whispered, “It’s starting!” and I twisted around with the rest of the wedding party to see Astrid.
 I remember thinking it was magical how the moon illuminated her, turning her ethereal as she floated down the aisle.